Simrankumaran/covid_mindsdb_analysis/README.md

 Therefore, you can use the KNN algorithm for applications that require high accuracy but that do not require a human-readable model.

 **2. Decision Trees:**
-Decision Tree is a Supervised learning technique that can be used for both classification and Regression problems, but mostly it is preferred for solving Classification problems.
-It is a tree-structured classifier, where internal nodes represent the features of a dataset, branches represent the decision rules and each leaf node represents the outcome.
+Decision Tree is a Supervised learning technique that can be used for both classification and Regression problems, but mostly it is preferred for solving Classification problems.It is a tree-structured classifier, where internal nodes represent the features of a dataset, branches represent the decision rules and each leaf node represents the outcome.
-**USE:**
+**USE:** Decision trees are commonly used in operations research and operations management.
+If, in practice, decisions have to be taken online with no recall under incomplete knowledge, a decision tree should be paralleled by a probability model as a best choice model or online selection model algorithm.

 **3. Naive Bayes:**
 It is a classification technique based on Bayes' Theorem with an assumption of independence among predictors.